Community Services At Your Finger Tips

-FirstLink is your local agency that answers The National Suicide Prevention Lifeline, serving the entire state of North Dakota and parts of Minnesota.
+FirstLink is your local agency that answers The 988 Suicide & Crisis Lifeline, serving the entire state of North Dakota and parts of Minnesota.

 We’re committed to improving crisis services and advancing suicide prevention by empowering individuals, advancing professional best practices, and building awareness.

 If you are thinking about suicide or worried about another that may be thinking of suicide, there is hope.
-Dial the National Suicide Prevention Lifeline and speak with a call specialist.
+Dial the 988 Suicide & Crisis Lifeline and speak with a call specialist.